pak3nuh/awesome-monolith/README.md

 - Deploy a single unit with all services
 - Deploy multiple units with services split between them
 - Decommission one of the services locally and keep only the proxy (breaking the monolith)

+## Domain

+At this point, any domain is good enough as long as I can separate it into at least 5 modules, excluding core.
+So it is just another online shopping app.

+A rough idea of what It would be able to do

+* Register
+* Browse categories
+* Comment products
+* Shopping cart
+* Search

+And which modules will be needed

+* User management
+* Category management
+* Product management
+* Checkout
+* Payment
+* Search
+* Core

+### User interface

+For user interaction I'll probably use something like Flutter or Compose for web, since it provides a lot of functionality and exports everything to JS/WASM.